Dhanushrajaa/Social-Media-Hashtag-Trend-Analyzer/README.md

 1. Start the Streamlit application: streamlit run app.py
 2. Compose and submit a post:
->	Open the web application in your browser.
+	Open the web application in your browser.
->	Write your post in the text area provided.
+	Write your post in the text area provided.
->	Click the "Post" button to submit your post.
+   Click the "Post" button to submit your post.
-3. View trending hashtags:
+4. View trending hashtags:
-o	Click the "Show Trending Hashtags" button to view the latest trending hashtags.
+   Click the "Show Trending Hashtags" button to view the latest trending hashtags.

 Lambda Functions